systemacticco-rgb/linguistic-provenance-schema/README.md

 compression.
 Complex manifests (4+ segments) use the fallback embedding method defined in SPEC.md section 4.

+**Two embedding methods**
+Method A.8 (Unstructured) — appends manifest as one invisible block after the visible text.
+Used when compressed manifest is under 220 bytes.
+Hard ceiling: 256 bytes.

+Method A.9 (Structured) — distributes invisible markers throughout the document.
+Used when compressed manifest exceeds 220 bytes.
+No hard ceiling — capacity scales with document length.
+Handles multi-segment and multi-round provenance.

+The verification tool detects which method was used automatically.
+No flag is required in the manifest.

 ### 3.5 The Anti-Forensic Principle

 A file that arrives with all provenance signals stripped is not just unverifiable — the pattern of stripping is itself a signal.